Indiana Court Records

 Can You Look Up Indiana Juvenile Records Online?

-No. Only, eligible parties may access electronic juvenile records in Indiana.
-However, certain third-party service providers allow access to publicly available juvenile records online.
+No. Only eligible parties may access electronic juvenile records in Indiana.
+However, certain third-party service providers generally allow access to publicly available juvenile records online.

 Do Indiana Juvenile Records Show Up On Background Checks?

-Yes, juvenile records in Indiana show up on criminal history information during background checks unless such juvenile records have been sealed or expunged by court order.
+Yes, juvenile records in Indiana may sometimes show up on criminal history information during background checks unless such juvenile records have been sealed or expunged by court order.

 How Long are Juvenile Records Kept in Indiana?